 - We consult with economists and financial experts on the long-term damages caused by your brain damage.

-Our lawyers consider the term “mild” a misnomer.
+We consider the term “mild” a misnomer.
 All brain damage is serious.
 But the medical term refers to cases in which brain damage causes less severe, sometimes temporary symptoms, such as confusion, disorientation, amnesia, dizziness, fatigue and poor concentration.
 Immediately following the accident, a blackout or loss of consciousness might occur.

 Immediate diagnosis and emergency medical care may prevent further damage and improve the chances of full recovery.
 In addition, having a second concussion before a previous concussion has healed can compound the level of injuries and result in long-term mental impairments and dementia.
 For these reasons, accident victims benefit from early diagnosis and medical care after a crash.